F1 2024 Dutch Grand Prix starting grid with penalties applied

 Saturday's qualifying saw Lando Norris put on a strong showing, setting a lap time of 1:09.673s on his way to securing his fourth career pole position.

-F1 Qualifying Today: McLaren keep Verstappen off pole after Hamilton double DISASTER

-This has denied Max Verstappen a fourth pole at Zandvoort, which would have seen him break the record he currently shares with René Arnoux for the most poles at the circuit (3).
+This has denied Max Verstappen a fourth pole at Zandvoort, which would have seen him break the record he currently shares with René Arnoux for the most poles at the circuit.

 However, the Dutchman will try to take advantage of Norris' previous pole-to-win conversion struggles and secure a victory in front of his home crowd - a win that would equal James Clark's record of four wins at Zandvoort.